 Despite the superiority of Canadian Sphagnum peat moss as a growing medium, the North American industry benefits from significant barriers to entry.
 It requires substantial capital to develop peatlands and establish processing facilities and transportation networks.
 Moreover, there is increased demand for sustainable peat moss and the research and resources needed to meet this demand.

-In Canada, there are 113.6 million hectares (281 million acres), or around 25% of the entire world’s peatlands.
+In Canada, there are 281 million acres (113.6 million hectares), or around 25% of the entire world’s peatlands.
 Less than 0.03% of Canadian peatlands have been harvested to help beautify our environment and grow millions of potted plants.
-According to a 2015 Canadian Sphagnum Peat Moss Association (CSPMA) study, the Canadian horticultural peat industry operates on less than 29,000 hectares (71,000 acres) of these peat bogs nationally.
+According to a 2015 Canadian Sphagnum Peat Moss Association (CSPMA) study, the Canadian horticultural peat industry operates on less than 71,000 acres (29,000 hectares) of these peat bogs nationally.
 Of these, 41,180 acres are currently under production, 17,750 acres have been restored or reclaimed, 10,650 acres are awaiting restoration, and 1,420 acres have been converted to agriculture or other land uses.
 Moreover, the amount of peat moss harvested from Canadian peatlands every year is nearly 60 times less than the total annual accumulation of new peat moss.

 Environmentally responsible peat moss industries, such as Sun Gro® Horticulture, safeguard Canadian peatlands as an abundant renewable resource through properly managed peatland restoration.
 We restore our peatlands post-harvest to ensure they remain healthy and productive for years to come.
 Once harvest is complete, we leave a layer of natural peat to enable natural succession and actively pursue bog restoration.
 Only bogs that can be restored to functioning wetlands, wildlife habitats, or farmland are selected for harvest.